CLI Conventions

 Always provide --ligand-charge/-l for non-standard residues (substrates, cofactors, unusual ligands) to ensure correct charge propagation.

-Use -m/--multiplicity consistently in all and other subcommands.
+Use -m/--multiplicity consistently in all and per-stage subcommands.

 Scan-list spec

---scan-lists/-s (used by scan, scan2d, scan3d, and all) accepts either a YAML/JSON spec file path or one or more inline Python literals.
-Use a file for complex or multi-stage runs; inline literals work well for short, single-stage cases.
+--scan-lists/-s (on scan, scan2d, scan3d, and all) accepts either a YAML / JSON spec file or one or more inline Python literals.
+Use a file for complex multi-stage runs; inline literals work for short cases.

 -s '[(atom1, atom2, target_Å), ...]' # scan: triples